Excel VBA MsgBox -11 Examples

 End Sub

 This VBA code creates a MsgBox with a question icon and the options Yes and No. The user’s response is saved to the variable button_option.
-If the user selects Yes (button_option=6), the value 60 is added to cell F7, and a MsgBox confirming the operation is displayed.
+If the user selects Yes (button_option=6), the value 60 is added to F7, and a MsgBox confirming the operation is displayed.

 Use of VbQuestion Argument

 7.3.
-Use of vbExclamation Argument
+Using the vbExclamation Argument

 VBA Code for MsgBox with Exclamation Icon